hannadrehman/component-modern-design/README.md

 gulp view-component --options ComponentName
 ```

-2. Common : these components are reusable which will only display data.
-The data will be passed into them from the parent component.these components have their own html,css,definition,service and controllers.
+2. Common : these are the reusable components with act as seperate web parts. you can pass data objects into them and from the parent controller display. or you can call the data from the seperate webservices and represent them. you would need use angular lifecycle hooks to handle the data. like $onInit(),$onChange(),$onDestroy() etc.these components have their own html,css,definition,service and controllers.
 to Create a new Common Component there is a simple command written.
 Open Terminal/cmd in the root folder and type this command
 ```
 gulp common-component --options ComponentName